billkarsh/SpikeGLX/Markdown/Firmware_Help.md

 cycle it without power cycling the PC.
 Otherwise, you will need to shut down the PC in order to shut down the chassis.

-### Typical Update Procedure
+### Update Procedure

-1. Select which slot you want to update.
+1. Select which PXIe slot you want to update.
+The dialog shows you that modules tech {std, opto, nxt} and the current and required firmware version numbers.
+The updater will automatically select the correct firmware tech and version.

-2. Check the box and select the file(s) for a BS and/or a BSC update.
-The files for this version of SpikeGLX are in the folder named `Firmware` that is included in your SpikeGLX release.

-> *As of version 20250525 matched BS and BSC firmware data are embedded into the SpikeGLX app, so you can elect to use that data instead of finding files.
-You can still load files to target an older version of SpikeGLX.*

-3. Click `Update`.
+2. Follow instructions in the `Required action` box.

-4. Check the Console (Log) window for any error messages.
+3. Check the status box and Log (Console) window for any error messages.

-5. If you updated the BS you need to power cycle the chassis for the change to take effect.
+4. If you updated the BS you need to power cycle the chassis for the change to take effect.
 After any update you need to quit and restart SpikeGLX for the change to take effect in the computer.

-6. After restarting, you'll be able to see which versions are installed when you click `Detect` in the `Configure Acquisition` dialog.
+5. After restarting, you'll be able to see which versions are installed when you click `Detect` in the `Configure Acquisition` dialog.

 ### Corruption